Testing CP-violation in a Heavy Higgs Sector at CLIC: Implication for the 2HDM with CP-violation

 \subsection{Implications of CP-violation in the 2HDM}

 If we choose a scenario with the aforementioned cancellations in the electron EDM which allows larger CP-violation angle $\alpha_2$, we have the expected correlation between the asymmetry ${A}$ and the total cross section $\sigma_{\textrm{tot}}$, as discussed in Sec. \ref{Sec:analysis}.
-Both ${A}$ and $\sigma_{\textrm{tot}}$ depends only on the parameter $\alpha_2$ for a given $m_H$ (and hence the electron EDM cancellation condition will fix $t_{\beta}\simeq1$).
-In this scenario, the $Ht\bar{t}$ coupling is dominated by the CP-odd component and thus the expected asymmetry ${A}$ should be close to the case with pure CP-odd $Ht\bar{t}$ coupling.
+Both ${A}$ and $\sigma_{\textrm{tot}}$ depends only on the parameter $\alpha_2$ for a given $m_H$ (and hence the electron EDM cancellation condition will fix $t_{\beta}\simeq1$). {We numerically obtain the dependence through Eqs. \ref{eq:sigtot} and \ref{eq:Asynum}.
+We confirm the CP-even component of $H$ through the nonzero VBF signal cross section, which affects significantly $\sigma_{\textrm{tot}}$, as above.
+We confirm the CP-odd component of $H$ through measuring the asymmetry $A$ and comparing the result with the CP-conserving case.} In this scenario, the $Ht\bar{t}$ coupling is dominated by the CP-odd component and thus the expected asymmetry ${A}$ should be close to the case with pure CP-odd $Ht\bar{t}$ coupling.
 The $H\rightarrow Zh$ decay channel is negligible here.

-In this section, we choose the $W^+W^-$-fusion channel, at CLIC with $\sqrt{s}=3~\textrm{TeV}$ and $10~\textrm{ab}^{-1}$ luminosity, as above.
+In this section, we choose the $W^+W^-$-fusion channel, at CLIC with $\sqrt{s}=3~\textrm{TeV}$ and $5~\textrm{ab}^{-1}$ luminosity, as above.
 In the left plot of Fig. \ref{fig:2HDM}, we show the predicted asymmetry ${A}$ depending on the total cross section $\sigma_{\textrm{tot}}$ in this scenario of a 2HDM with $\pm1\sigma,\pm2\sigma,\pm3\sigma$ uncertainties, together with the prediction from the CP-conserving case for comparison.
 In the right plot of Fig. \ref{fig:2HDM}, we show the discovery potential of CP-violation depending on the total cross section $\sigma_{\textrm{tot}}$ if an asymmetry ${A}$ equalling the 2HDM prediction is observed.

 For the left plot, if an observed $(\sigma_{\textrm{tot}},{A})$ point is located outside the yellow (blue) boundaries, it will mean that the 2HDM scenario we discuss here is excluded at $95\% (99.7\%)$ Confidence Level (C.L.) and thus this 2HDM scenario is disfavored.
 And, if an asymmetry ${A}$ equal to the prediction by this 2HDM scenario is observed, meaning this 2HDM scenario is favored, we show the discovery potential of CP-violation in the right plot.
 We can discover CP-violation at $3(5)\sigma$ level if $\sigma_{\textrm{tot}}\gtrsim0.10(0.17)~\textrm{fb}$, corresponding to $|\alpha_2|\gtrsim0.12(0.18)$.
 Finally, for the largest allowed $|\alpha_2|\simeq0.3$, corresponding to $\sigma_{\textrm{tot}}\simeq0.34~\textrm{fb}$, we can discover CP-violation at the $8.1\sigma$ level.